 When a node is upgraded, the following things happen:

-- If Surge upgrades are enabled, GKE creates a new surge node with the upgraded version and waits for it to be registered with the master.
+- If Surge upgrades are enabled, GKE creates a new surge node with the upgraded version and waits for it to be registered with the control plane.

 - GKE selects an existing node (which we will call the target node) to upgrade.
 It cordons and starts draining the target node.
 At this point, GKE can't schedule new Pods on the target node.